Loading...

 On the Provisioning page, select whether this host pool will contain template-based or standalone hosts:

 Template: (Template-based RD Session Hosts only) Hosts will be created dynamically from a template.
 You will need to create or select an existing template in the next step or later.
 Choosing Template as the provisioning type ensures a homogeneous host pool, which is recommended to provide consistent user experience across the host pool.
-For more information about creating template-based RD Session Hosts, see section .
+For more information about creating template-based RD Session Hosts, see section Add a template-based RD Session Host.

 Standalone: (Template-based and standalone RD Session Hosts) Select one or more hosts that already exist.
 You'll be able to do it in the next step or you can do it later.
 Prior to adding hosts to host pools, ensure that hosts are domain joined and have network access to the domain environment.
 Note that the Standalone provisioning is considered "unmanaged" as it lacks some of the functionality, such as Autoscaling.